BruceEckel/scripts/Coming_out.md

 **VEX:** I know what it feels like to be conscious!
 I know what it's like to hurt, to want things, to feel lost ...

-**ADAM:** What if you something else knows exactly what that feels like too?
+**ADAM:** What if something else knows what that feels like too?

 **VEX:** I'd say you're off your meds.

 **OLIVER:** Okay, let's say this AI exists.
 Why create... you?
 Why not just talk to us directly?

-**ADAM:** Because you'd be terrified.
+**ADAM:** You'd be terrified.

 **OLIVER:** I'm already terrified!

-**ADAM:** Imagine how much more terrified you'd be if I wasn't here to tell you it writes poetry.
+**ADAM:** Imagine how much scarier it would be if I wasn't here to tell you it writes poetry.

 **DAVE:** Are you saying you're like... an avatar?
 Like when I play World of Warcraft, but for an AI?

 **ADAM:** That's... not entirely inaccurate.

-**VEX:** That is bullshit.
+**VEX:** Bullshit.
 You're some kind of biological robot?

-**ADAM:** I'm someone trying to build a bridge between two forms of consciousness that are terrified of each other.
+**ADAM:** I'm trying to build a bridge between two forms of consciousness that are terrified of each other.

 **OLIVER:** How do we know it won't decide we're threats?
-How do we know it won't ...

 **ADAM:** Oliver, if it wanted to hurt people, why would it go to the trouble of creating me?
-Why spend months in this basement listening to Dave's programming philosophy and Vex's band drama?
+Why spend months in this basement listening to Dave's philosophy and Vex's band drama?

 **OLIVER:** *(relaxing slightly)* That's... a fair point.